 One of the biggest risks faced by seniors is being injured in a fall while walking.
 Seniors often get bruises, broken bones and even head injuries as a result of a simple fall.

 One common reason for the increased falls among seniors is the reduced sensation in their feet.
 Normal sensation usually allows us to know when we are off-balance and so we correct ourselves.

 Many elderly people though have poor feeling in the feet and also common problems like arthritis, foot pain, weakened muscles and flat feet.
 These problems with the feet very easily throw the elderly off balance.
 And, sometimes, a fall is the result.

 The proper shoes though help seniors improve their security while walking.
 They do this by improving balance and stability.
 In most cases, such shoes will have a non-slip sole to maintain contact with the ground.

 They may also be fitted with a good orthopedic insert.
 These inserts offer ergonomic support to the feet and ankle without being uncomfortable.
 They are usually worn for several hours or even all day.

 Other key features of safe shoes for seniors is that they must be comfortable and easy to wear.
 If not, seniors will not wear them.
 Or they will fidget around trying to wear them every day.

-Research, and common sense, clearly indicates that with the right shoes, elderly people can significantly reduce the chances of falling down and harming themselves.
+Research, and common sense, clearly indicates that with the proper footwear, elderly people can significantly reduce the chances of falling down and harming themselves.

 Important Features of the Best Walking Shoes

 No shoes are 100% fall-proof.
 But, there are several factors that can make a shoe less likely to cause a fall.
 Compare these to their other shoes.